TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 audioDescriptor.mSampleRate = samplesPerSecond;
 audioDescriptor.mFormatID = kAudioFormatLinearPCM;
 audioDescriptor.mFormatFlags = kAudioFormatFlagIsSignedInteger |
-                               kAudioFormatFlagIsNonInterleaved |
                                kAudioFormatFlagIsPacked;
 '''

-###Audio Frames
+### Audio Frames
 Audio streams can have different levels of compression.
 That is to say, the stream can be read as packets of varying size, each containing some variable number of frames in them.
 Linear PCM is not a compressed format, so it only contains a single frame per packet.
-As a result, the number of bytes in a given frame is simply the size of a signed 16-bit integer since that is how each sound frame is represented in memory.
+Since the audio is interleaved, the number of bytes in a given frame is simply the size of two signed 16-bit integers.
+That is how each sound frame is represented in memory.

 Add the following four lines to set those properties:

 '''Objective-C++
 int framesPerPacket = 1;
-int bytesPerFrame = sizeof(int16);
+int bytesPerFrame = sizeof(int16) * 2;
 audioDescriptor.mFramesPerPacket = framesPerPacket;
 audioDescriptor.mChannelsPerFrame = 2; // Stereo sound
 audioDescriptor.mBitsPerChannel = sizeof(int16) * 8;